benjaminsampica/benjaminsampicaStatic/content/post/agilemyths/index.md

 ## The Theoretical

 Organizations have jumped on the Agile bandwagon, viewing the success of the few organizations that _have_ adopted Agile successfully and transformed their organizations but not understanding all the internalized change that happened out of sight in order to get there.
-These "better-than-not-doing-it" Agile organization's follow _Zombie Agile_ and it's exactly as it sounds - a lifeless, soulless, shambling corpse of what it truly could be.
+These "better-than-not-doing-it" Agile organizations follow _Zombie Agile_ and it's exactly as it sounds - a lifeless, soulless, shambling corpse of what it truly could be.

 Largely, this stems from organizations want for the benefits but its own inelasticity to change to make it happen.
 I mentioned above people's inability to read sixteen sentences - yet asking for actual training, coaching, and investment ($$) long-term into change?
 Short-term pain, introspection, and reduction of output for long-term benefit?
 Wait, hold up.
 Pump the breaks - we can't stop normal work!